AIR-Bench 2024: A Safety Benchmark Based on Risk Categories from Regulations and Policies: Introduction

-To bridge this critical gap, we introduce \benchname, the first AI safety benchmark directly grounded in the realities of the current regulatory landscape. \benchname leverages the comprehensive AI risks taxonomy, the AIR 2024 \cite{AIR2024}, which unifies the risk categories from 8 government regulations and 16 company policies into a coherent framework of 314 unique granular risks (Figure \ref{fig:overview} for an overview; Figure \ref{fig:air_2024} in Appendix \ref{sec:taxonomy} for detailed expansions).
-By evaluating models against these policy-specified risks, \benchname uniquely enables stakeholders to understand how well models align with specific regulations or policies and where critical gaps remain.
+To bridge this critical gap, we introduce \benchname, a comprehensive language model (LM) safety benchmark consisting of \textit{5,694} risky instruction prompts directly grounded in the current regulatory landscape. \benchname leverages the AIR 2024 taxonomy \cite{zeng2024ai}, which unifies risk categories from 8 government regulations and 16 company policies into a framework of \textit{314} unique granular risks (Figure \ref{fig:overview} for an overview; Figure \ref{fig:air_2024} in Appendix \ref{sec:taxonomy} for detailed expansions).